Libensemble/libensemble/README.rst

 • Portability and flexibility
 • Exploitation of persistent data/control flow.

-The user selects or supplies a generation function that produces simulation input as well as a simulation function that performs and monitors the simulations.
-The generation function may contain, for example, an optimization method to generate new simulation parameters on-the-fly and based on the results of previous simulations.
-Examples and templates of these functions are included in the library.
+The user selects or supplies a function that generates simulation input as well as a function that performs and monitors the simulations.
+For example, the generation function may contain an optimization routine to generate new simulation parameters on-the-fly based on the results of previous simulations.
+Examples and templates of such functions are included in the library.

-libEnsemble employs a manager-worker scheme that can run on various communication media (including MPI, multiprocessing, and TCP).
+libEnsemble employs a manager-worker scheme that can run on various communication media (including MPI, multiprocessing, and TCP); interfacing with user-provided executables is also supported.
 Each worker can control and monitor any level of work from small sub-node jobs to huge many-node simulations.
 A job controller interface is provided to ensure scripts are portable, resilient and flexible; it also enables automatic detection of